harvy4002/harvy4002.github.io/_posts/2024-07-31-dissecting-a-pig-butcher/2024-07-31-dissecting-a-pig-butcher.md

 [![5_france.png](5_france.png){: width="500"}](5_france.png)

-I then follow up to see what they can say with their trip to France.
+I then follow up to see what they can say about their trip to France.
 They post a picture which doesn't appear in search engines.
 Some conversation here but the continuity is lacking.
-No mention of the tourist attraction I recommended ever again.
+No mention of the tourist attraction I recommended ever comes up again.

 [![6_meeting.png](6_meeting.png){: width="500"}](6_meeting.png)